-Mortgage overpayments will naturally reduce the term of a repayment mortgage, as more of the monthly element will be skewed towards capital repayment.
-The situation is different with an interest-only mortgage, as the term will remain constant with the interest charge reduced, as the capital is repaid.
-Keeping the overpayments arrangement “informal” means that you can make additional overpayments at your discretion.
+Mortgage overpayments will naturally reduce the term of a repayment mortgage, as they will skew more of the monthly element towards capital repayment.
+The situation is different with an interest-only mortgage, as the term will remain constant with the interest charge reduced as the capital is repaid.
+Keeping the overpayments arrangement "informal" means you can make additional payments at your discretion.

 Reduced mortgage term

-When formally reducing the term of your mortgage, you will likely need to go remortgage, which may well incur costs.
-If you have seen a reduction in your regular income, say you are fully or semi-retired, you may struggle with the remortgage affordability test.
+When formally reducing the term of your mortgage, you will likely need to remortgage, which may incur costs.
 The idea would be to incorporate previous regular payments with overpayments.
-This would place things on a more formal setting, taking away the previous discretionary element of your mortgage repayment.
+This would place things on a more formal sitting, removing the discretionary element of your mortgage overpayments.

-When looking at an interest-only mortgage, any overpayments would go towards reducing the end of term capital repayment.
+If you have an interest-only mortgage, overpayments will reduce the end-of-term capital repayment.
 This would therefore reduce your interest charge each month.
-It is worth confirming with your mortgage provider how and when they calculate mortgage interest because this could impact your payment timing.
+However, it is worth confirming with your mortgage provider how and when they calculate mortgage interest because this could impact your payment timing.